mrudul03/restful-services/RESTful-API-BestPractices.md

 401 | Authentication has failed, or the authenticated client is not authorized.
 404 | The requested resource could not be found.
 405 | The method is not supported by the resource.
 406 | Not Acceptable.
-Return this code when the Accept header (or a custom header as discussed in this strategy) identifies an unsupported format.
+Return this code when the Accept header identifies an unsupported format.
 409 | There is a conflict.
 Return this if the request reflects stale data (that violates an optimistic lock).
 412 | A precondition failed.
 Used for conditional requests (e.g., when an 'If-Match' header does not match a resource's Etag value).
 415 | Unsupported Media Type.
 Return when a client requests content in an unsupported format.
 417 | Expectation Failed.
 Return this if appropriate when supporting 'look-before-you-leap' requests.
 422 | Unprocessable entity.
-See note below.
 429 | The rate limit is exceeded.
 500 | An undisclosed server error occurred.
-This is a generic 'fail whale' response.

 #### Use API versioning